 - “I’m going to stop you there, Mary, because I’m concerned that we are moving off our focus.”

 - “Frank, can you summarize your point in 25 words or less, because we need to move on.”

 - “Mary, is this an issue we can put on the Unfinished Business list?
 We can’t address it right now.”

 Usually people respond by cooperating, and usually if the facilitator is willing to interrupt garrulous behavior, the garrulous become quieter, the quiet become bolder, and a rough equality evolves.
 If appropriate, appeal to the group guidelines and the agenda as objective references for behavioral expectations.

 Speak to the person privately.
 When a participant is really not responding to preventative strategies or gentle confrontations in the group, speak with the individual at the break or after the meeting.
 You can be more candid in private.

 - Use “I” statements to state the problem: “I am concerned about staying on our schedule.”
 “I am concerned that not everyone has an opportunity to speak when some people speak at length.
 It is my responsibility to bring everyone into the process.”

 - Name the participant’s behavior if they don’t own it themselves.
 Be specific.
 “Frank, are you aware that you interrupted Mary, John and Louise when they were sharing?
 We agreed as a group to listen to each other respectfully.”

-- Give him/her an opportunity to voice his/her concerns.
+- Give the person an opportunity to voice concerns.
 “Mary, how is this group working for you?
 You seemed frustrated tonight.
 Is there something you need from me or the group?”